Hunting Guide and Outfitter Information

 - have a valid PEI hunting licence;

 - have a valid emergency first aid and CPR certificate;

-- pass a competency test which will confirm their knowledge of applicable legislation, hunting practices, firearm and hunter safety, and other related topics; and
+- pass a competency test which will confirm your knowledge of applicable legislation, hunting practices, firearm and hunter safety, and other related topics; and

-- must not be prohibited from owning or possessing firearms.
+- not be prohibited from owning or possessing firearms.

 Are there licensing fees for hunting guides and outfitters?

 - A Registered Hunting Guide Licence is $30 for PEI residents and $50 for non-residents.